HelloChatterbox/dev_documentation/docs/mycroft-technologies/mycroft-core/message-bus.md

 ---
 description: >-
   A Message Bus is mechanism for independent systems to communicate with each other using a set of Messages for common commands or notifiers.
-In the Mycroft ecosystem, the Messagebus is a websocket.
+In the Chatterbox ecosystem, the Messagebus is a websocket.
 ---